lindasz9/ai-learning-journey/journal/04-getting-started.md

 ✅ Unsupervised Learning

 I feel so smart with my `03-plan-for-ChatGPT.md` because ChatGPT does exactly what I want.
 My ritual is that when I finish a topic, I start a new ChatGPT chat so we don’t mix different topics.
-In my first message, I send only one thing: my `03-plan-for-ChatGPT.md` file.
+In my first message, I send only two thing: my `03-plan-for-ChatGPT.md` file, and an example noets file.
 And everything happens exactly the way I imagined.

 ## 07/25/2025